 - Some rated well in our tests, but others performed poorly

 It hasn't been all smooth sales, though.
-Along the way, the company has been busted for bad behaviour, including questionable customer service, flouting Australian consumer laws and misleading price discounts (see the ACCC's successful case last year).
+Along the way, the company has been busted for bad behaviour, including questionable customer service, flouting Australian consumer laws and misleading price discounts (see the ACCC's successful case against Kogan in 2020).

-We've even given them a Shonky Award and we continue to advise shoppers to be cautious when buying from Kogan.
+Kogan is a two-time winner of a CHOICE Shonky Award, and we continue to advise shoppers to be cautious when buying from the company.

 But if Kogan's bargains are just too tempting to resist, you should know that our experts have tested many of their house-brand products.
 To help you avoid the bad buys, here are some of the appliances and products that failed to impress in our tests.